-Line Locators
+Line Locators and GPS Equipment

 A line locator is a tool used to locate underground utility lines and pipes.
-The purchase of a line locater will allow the operator to accurately mark underground facilities.
+The purchase of a line locater will allow operators to accurately mark underground facilities.
+Similarly, leak surveys, utility locating systems, calibration equipment, and GPS equipment will allow operators to map pipeline systems and increase knowledge of the distribution systems and abandoned portions of pipe.
 This equipment will allow for improved accuracy to reduce the number of mislocates, which improves safety by reducing the number of hazardous leaks caused by third-party damage.